Search programs

 Discover More Options

-Next, we compared this comprehensive list of online RN-to-BSN programs to a list of aggregated college rankings from reputable publications like the U.S. News & World Report among others to simplify a student’s college search.
+Next, we compared this comprehensive list of online RN-to-BSN programs to a list of aggregated college rankings from reputable publications like U.S. News & World Report, among others, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

 What Can You Expect from an Online RN-to-BSN Degree Program?

 An RN-to-BSN program is a completion program for registered nurses who have a diploma or associate degree in nursing from an accredited college and would like to earn their bachelor’s degree in nursing.
-Students can transfer up to 90 credits from previous postsecondary education.
-It can be quicker to earn a bachelor’s degree than traditional nursing bachelor’s programs.
+Students can transfer up to 90 credits from previous postsecondary education, allowing them to earn their bachelor’s degree faster than they would in a traditional program.
 Those with only a high school diploma are not eligible.
 The program covers research, health promotion, patient care technology, and safety and quality within the healthcare system.
 It is a way for registered nurses to advance their careers and a stepping stone to earning an MSN.

 Potential courses you’ll take in an online RN-to-BSN degree program

 • Care of children and adolescents.
 This course teaches students how to provide healthcare to children and adolescents in clinical settings.
-They learn how this differs from adult healthcare, healthcare issues and diagnoses are common among children today and how to manage them.
+They learn about healthcare issues and diagnoses that are common among children today and how to manage them.

 • Population health.
 Students learn how to meet the growing challenges of healthcare delivery and management.
 The course examines how healthcare professionals can better understand the populations they serve and how to achieve meaningful health outcomes for those populations.

 • Legal and ethical issues in clinical practice.
-This course examines the seven core ethical principles that nurses must adhere to accountability, justice, nonmaleficence, autonomy, beneficence, fidelity, and veracity.
+This course examines the core ethical principles that nurses must adhere to.
 Students learn what legal challenges and ethical dilemmas they might encounter and what appropriate actions to take.

 • Information technology skills for nurses.
-Because the development and delivery of health care services are inextricably tied to information technology, nurses must be trained to use technology appropriately.
-This course gives students the basic skills to navigate IT as they advance in their careers.
+Because the development and delivery of healthcare services are inextricably tied to information technology, nurses must be trained to use technology appropriately.
+This course gives students the basic skills to navigate IT as they advance their careers.

 Online RN-to-BSN Degree Frequently Asked Questions